 The costs of a sinus lift near you may vary from office to office.
 A lateral sinus lift price is about $2,500.
 The average cost of an osteotome sinus graft is $1,500.

-The fees below don’t include reductions or insurance coverage.
+The fees below do not include reductions or insurance coverage.

-The sinus augmentation procedure is an expensive one.
-This is unfortunate, as it is usually performed to make dental implants possible, another huge hit to a patient’s budget.
-Costs to do with complications that may arise if a patient in need doesn’t have it performed may be even higher though.
+The sinus augmentation procedure is expensive.
+This is unfortunate, as it is usually performed to make dental implants possible, which is an additional huge hit to a patient’s budget.
+The costs associated with complications that may arise if a patient in need does not have it performed may be even higher, however.

-The biggest factors determining the final quote are your location and the experience of the dentist performing the job.
+The most significant factors determining the final quote are your location and the dentist's experience.
 Larger cities have higher prices than smaller areas.
-And of course, the more experienced a dental professional is, the more they will charge.
+Moreover, of course, the more experienced a dental professional is, the more they will charge.

 FAQ